Rephonic

 Diet Culture

 Hi!
-I'm Allyson, a licensed therapist specializing in eating disorders, OCD and anxiety.
-My mission is to create a world where all bodies can thrive by promoting messages of body justice, recovery skills and mental health tips from the perspective of an ED/OCD therapist, survivor and activist.
+I'm Allyson, a licensed therapist specializing in eating disorders and OCD.
+My mission is to create a world where all bodies can thrive by promoting messages of body justice, recovery skills and mental health tips from the perspective of a mixed race, queer and neurodivergent therapist, an eating disorder survivor and activist.
 Social justice is an integral part of my work.
-I identify as a mixed race woman and I believe that all pa... more
+I believe that all ... more

 Number of ListenersCategories